2010 Queensland Greats recipients

 Dr James Edward (Eddie) Liu OBE OAM

-The late Dr Liu had an unrelenting passion for serving the Queensland community.
-He was internationally recognised as a prominent Chinese community leader in Australia and was the driving force in the preservation of Chinese cultural heritage in Queensland.
-Known as the ‘Father of Chinatown’, Dr Liu was instrumental in developing Brisbane’s Chinatown precinct from a run-down inner city area into a vibrant, multicultural environment attracting millions of tourists.
-Dr Liu was a tireless advocate of the less fortunate and the driving force behind many noble initiatives such as looking after the aged, arranging life-saving organ transplants for children of under-privileged families, sponsoring gifted students and promoting Chinese language and Asian history through Queensland universities.
+The late Dr James Edward (Eddie) Liu OBE OAM was a humanitarian and preservationist internationally recognised as a prominent Chinese community leader in Australia and the driving force in the preservation of Chinese cultural heritage in Queensland.
+Known as the ‘Father of Chinatown’, Eddie was instrumental in developing Brisbane’s Chinatown precinct from a run-down inner city area into a vibrant, multicultural environment attracting millions of tourists.
+He was a tireless advocate for the less fortunate and the driving force behind many noble initiatives such as looking after the aged, arranging life saving organ transplants for children of under-privileged families, sponsoring gifted students and promoting Chinese language and Asian history through Queensland universities.